Shopify/ui-extensions/.github/ISSUE_TEMPLATE/feature-request.md

 **Please list the related package(s)** e.g. argo-checkout, argo-checkout-react

-**If this related to specific APIs or components, please list them here** You can either reference existing APIs & components, or functionality that might require new ones.
+**If this is related to specific APIs or components, please list them here** You can either reference existing APIs & components, or functionality that might require new ones.

 **Is your feature request related to a problem?
 Please describe.**